youhgo/youhgo.github.io/_posts/2025-01-22-Investigating-ransomware-using-mpp.md

 # Start the investigation

+## Vocabulary

+**VMDK** : Virtual Machine Disk : VMDK is a file format that describes containers for virtual hard disk drives to be used in virtual machines like VMware Workstation or VirtualBox.

+**MFT** : Master File Table : The Master File Table (MFT) is a system file in the NTFS file system (having the name $MFT) that stores metadata information about all files and directories on an NTFS volume.
+The MFT acts as an index to all the files and directories on the volume, providing quick access to the information needed to retrieve a file.

+**USNJRNL** : Update Sequence Number Journal : The USN Journal (Update Sequence Number Journal), or Change Journal, is a feature of the Windows NT file system (NTFS) which maintains a record of changes made to the volume.

+**Amcache** : AmCache is a component of the Application Compatibility Framework in Windows. it stores metadata about executables and other files that have been run or interacted with on the system.
+This includes information about when files were first executed.

+**Shimcache** : ShimCache, also known as the Application Compatibility Cache, is a feature in Windows that helps maintain compatibility for older applications running on newer operating systems.

+**VT** : Virus Total : Virus Total is an online service that analyzes suspicious files and URLs to detect types of malware and malicious content using antivirus engines and website scanners.

 ## Context
-You are a forensic analyst and you have been contacted to investigate on a windows machine that has been infected with a ransomware.
+You are a forensic analyst and you have been contacted to investigate a windows machine that has been infected with a ransomware.
 The client only provided the Virtual Machine DisK (VMDK) of the machine.